lucasdbrown/ot_security_project/info/environment_info.md

 - https://rapidscada.org/

 ## Container
-- using a Docker container for the environment
+- using a Docker container for RapidSCADA and the simulated components made with python

+## Flask & Python to simulate the different components in the network
+- Actuator
+- Sensor
+- HMI